65536william/docspring-documentation/docs/guides/template-editor/field-display-types.md

 ## Check

 You can configure the check's character, color, and opacity.
+In some cases, the size and display characteristics of the checkbox are controlled by your PDF viewer.

 ![Check Options](./check-options.png)